justin0979/geneticAlg/README.md

 #### Design

 This program lacks quality architecture; however, this is being worked on.
+The code coupling is very intense and will need to be refactored.
 The geneticAlgorithm function does take on the qualities of the Template design pattern in how each function is ordered in such a way as to provide accurate data outputs.
 This program was designed and constructed prior to me having taken Software Engineering or Software Design courses.
 After refactoring one year later, I see odd arrangements with private and public categorizations; however, the arrangement worked with the